 - Make the spinach and cheese filling.
-Add the spinach, egg, ricotta, parmesan, mozzarella, Italian seasoning, garlic powder, salt and pepper to a mixing bowl.
+Add the spinach, ricotta, 1/2 of the parmesan cheese, 1/4 cup of the mozzarella, egg, Italian seasoning, garlic powder, salt and pepper to a mixing bowl.

 - Assemble the roll ups.
 Working with one lasagna noodle at a time, lay out each cooked lasagna noodle onto a flat surface and spread on some of the spinach cheese filling end to end.
 Roll it up starting at one end and rolling toward the other end.
 Continue until you have assembled all of the roll ups.

-- Place into the pan.
-Place half of the sauce into the bottom of a 9×13 inch pan and spread it out evenly to cover the bottom of the pan.
+- Place half of the sauce into the bottom of a 9×13 inch pan and spread it out evenly to cover the bottom of the pan.
 Lay the lasagna rolls ups seam side down in a single layer on top of the sauce.
-There should be 12 roll up that fit nicely in 3 rows in the pan if you are using a 9×13 pan.
+There should be room for 12 roll ups that fit nicely in 3 rows in the pan if you are using a 9×13 pan.
+See pictures in post for an example.

-- Top with sauce and cheese.
-Pour a little bit of sauce over the top of each roll up and top with more shredded cheese and a sprinkle of Italian seasoning.
+- Pour a little bit of sauce over the top of each roll up and top with more mozzarella and parmesan cheese and a sprinkle of Italian seasoning.

-- Bake.
-Cover and bake for 35 minutes at 350 degrees F. After 35 minutes, remove the foil, increase the oven temperature to 375 degrees F and let them bake for 5-7 more minutes to help the cheese to fully melt.
+- Cover the pan tightly with foil and bake for 35 minutes at 350 degrees F. After 35 minutes, remove the foil, increase the oven temperature to 375 degrees F and let them bake for 5-7 more minutes to help the cheese to fully melt.

 - Cook the noodles 1 minute less than suggested by the package instructions.
 This will make them perfectly pliable to fill and fold but not too mushy when they are baked.